ytanay/thinglang/README.md

 A symbol map is generated from the AST, and its dependencies are inspected and loaded.
 If needed, additional source files go through the pipeline as described, otherwise, existing symbol maps are loaded.
 Processing continues once all dependencies are resolved.

 ### Compilation
 The AST is traversed in DFS, each node in turn producing appropriate bytecode instructions.
-Since this process resolves and binds references, it is also catches certain non-syntatic errors.
+Since this process resolves and binds references, it is also catches certain non-syntactic errors.
 Additionally, static data is collected and debugging maps are generated for the final executable if applicable.

 ### Runtime
 With an executable in hand, we switch to the C++ runtime.
 After loading and processing the bytecode and its dependencies, it begins an execution loop and performs its expected runtime duties (allocating memory, interacting with the system, catching errors, and so on).